Evidence of policy implementation guidelines - Sport and Physical Activity Policy

 - Frequency and intensity of physical activity (DOCX 100KB)

 To assist teachers in meeting sport policy requirements the School Sport Unit has developed 2 free of charge, NESA registered, TPL courses that support the development and review of sport and physical activity in their school.
 For more information view the Meeting sport policy requirements section of the Online and school-based professional learning page.

-The NSW Premier's Sporting Challenge (PSC) partners with a number of university academics and have created a number of TPL opportunities from their evidence-based research which shows students are more motivated, stay on task longer and learn more effectively when they are active.
+The NSW Premier's Sporting Challenge (PSC) partners with a number of university academics and has created a number of TPL opportunities from their evidence-based research which shows students are more motivated, stay on task longer and learn more effectively when they are active.
 These include:

 - Thinking while moving (TwM) - physical activity incorporated into mathematics lessons.
 There is currently a pilot occurring for the same concept in English lessons.

 - iPLAY - explicit teaching practices and learning modules to enrich planned and incidental school-based physical activity experiences.